WALDORF PROGRAMME

 Our teaching follows natural seasonal rhythms, celebrating festivals and seasonal changes to connect children with the world around them.

-This curriculum is well-suited to:
+This curriculum is well-suited for:

 Admission